aristanetworks/openmgmt/docs/configuration/mtls.md

 - Capture the CSR text into a file and copy this to the CA server.

-## sign the switch CSR with easy-rsa
+## Sign the Switch CSR with Easy-RSA

 Note that in this case we're generating a _server_ certificate.